fish-shell/fish-shell/doc_src/index.rst

 Running multiple programs
 =========================

-Normally when ``fish`` starts a program, this program will be put in the foreground, meaning it will take control of the terminal and ``fish`` will be stopped until the program finishes.
+Normally when fish starts a program, this program will be put in the foreground, meaning it will take control of the terminal and fish will be stopped until the program finishes.
 Sometimes this is not desirable.
 For example, you may wish to start an application with a graphical user interface from the terminal, and then be able to continue using the shell.
 In such cases, there are several ways in which the user can change fish's behavior.

-- By ending a command with the ``&`` (ampersand) symbol, the user tells ``fish`` to put the specified command into the background.
-A background process will be run simultaneous with ``fish``. ``fish`` will retain control of the terminal, so the program will not be able to read from the keyboard.
+- By ending a command with the ``&`` (ampersand) symbol, the user tells fish to put the specified command into the background.
+A background process will be run simultaneous with fish.
+Fish will keep control of the terminal, so the program will not be able to read from the keyboard.

-- By pressing :kbd:`Control`\ +\ :kbd:`Z`, the user stops a currently running foreground  program and returns control to ``fish``.
+- By pressing :kbd:`Control`\ +\ :kbd:`Z`, the user stops a currently running foreground  program and returns control to fish.
 Some programs do not support this feature, or remap it to another key.
 GNU Emacs uses :kbd:`Control`\ +\ :kbd:`X` :kbd:`Z` to stop running.

 - By using the :ref:`bg <cmd-bg>` and :ref:`fg <cmd-fg>` builtin commands, the user can send any currently running job into the foreground or background.